-The proposed incorporation boundary for the Study Area is illustrated in Figure 2.1 and includes unincorporated areas of Weber County known as Ogden Valley.
-The boundary depicted below differs from the original boundary that was established at the time the request for a feasibility study was certified.
-The original incorporation boundary and details on boundary adjustments pursuant to UCA §10-2a are included in Appendix A of this study.
-Assumptions related to the adjusted boundary are utilized for the purposes of this study.
+The revised incorporation boundary for the Study Area is illustrated in Figure 2.1 and includes unincorporated areas of Weber County known as Ogden Valley.
+The revised boundary depicted below differs from the original boundary that was established at the time the request for a feasibility study was certified.
+Details on map changes pursuant UCA §10-2a-205(4)(ix) are included in Section 9 of this study.
+Boundary adjustments considered in the original feasibility study are included in Appendix F as a reference.